MickeyJsquad/IT-C-544---System-Administration-Project/docs/milestone1.md

     * MFF if possible
     * 4 or more thumbdrives for OS installers

-* 7 Monitors, mice, keyboards
+* 2 Monitors, mice, keyboards
     * 7 Display Port cables
-    * 7 power cables
+    * 2 power cables
     * 1080 or higher resolution
-    * (For the sake of the class, we will be using KVMs and less monitors, mice, and keyboards.
-Number will depend on availiable KVM solution)
+    * KVM 8 to 2

 #### VM Specifications
 * Total RAM: 64